 All psychiatrists in Australia and New Zealand follow strict regulations to ensure that ECT is performed safely.
 These regulations are contained in state Mental Health Acts and guidelines issued by Chief Psychiatrists and Health Departments.

 How does ECT work?

-The small electrical current increases the level of electrical activity in the brain.
-Current scientific evidence suggests that ECT may rebalance the chemicals in the brain that cause depression and other mental illnesses.
+The small electrical current increases the level of electrical activity in the brain leading to seizure.
+Current scientific evidence suggests that the seizure may rebalance the chemicals in the brain that cause depression and other mental illnesses.